claytonjwong/savor-quest/README.md

 * **2024-01-09:**
   * *117 seconds*
     * **Home Sweet Home:** A Bird ate from a Jam Jar before I Combed and Perfumed my hair, then I bought a DVD online for a Dollar
+  * *112 seconds*
+    * **Snowy Summit:** The Statue of Liberty drove a Car past the Cherry holding a Playing Card and smoking a Pipe while riding a Hot Air Balloon